frederic-perez/AmE-dictionary/data/dictionary.md

 __own__ _v_
 __oxblood__ _n_ :three: (oxblood red) Dark brownish-red color. _Oxblood shoes._
 __oxygen bar__ _n_ (Complementary Medicine) An establishment where customers pay to inhale pure oxygen in order to combat the effects of air pollution.
-__oxymoron__ _n_ :two::mega: Oxymoron is a figure of speech that uses two opposite words together.
+__oxymoron__ _n_ :three::mega: /ahk-sih-MOR-ahn/ Oxymoron is a figure of speech that uses two opposite words together.
 Example: The treaty led to a violent peace.
 __oyster__ _n_ :three::hammer::pencil2: _A vast selection of oysters and seafood._
 __Oz__ _n_ _Iowa would offer the best territory for his American Oz._
 __oz.__